hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 ## Why Git alone is not enough

-Git is necessary for reviewing and preserving prompt history, but it does not define a prompt lifecycle by itself.
+Why not just use Git?
+That's the obvious pushback I get when socializing Promptory.
+Git already handles reviewing and preserving prompt history just fine, they say.
+That is true.
+However, Git doesn't define a prompt lifecycle.

-Git can tell you that a prompt file changed, but it does not tell your
+In other words, Git can tell you that a prompt file changed, but it cannot tell your application:
-application:

 - which rendered prompt version is active
 - whether a prompt has unresolved template variables